alex-bahena/PWDGenerator/README.md

 You will have 3 options wich is M, U, L.

 M = Mixed Uppercase and Lowercase.
-U = only Uppercase.
+U = Only Uppercase.
-L = only Lowercase.
+L = Only Lowercase.

 And then the following prompt will popup.
 Do you want to include numeric and special characters?
 Answer yes or no.
 Here you will need to choose yes, if you want to generate a password mixed with numeric and special characters.